jheinen001/CaseStudy2_Final/paper/CaseStudy2.md

 Temp.data$year <- as.numeric(Temp.data$year)
 ```

 Now we are ready to begin working with our data for analysis.
 We will have to calculate the range in maximum and minimum monthly average temperature for each country.
+We will then take a look at the data.

 ```r
 #find the difference between the maximum and the minimum monthly average temperature for each country.